ROSHINI-PM/PYTHON-INTERNSHIP-BRAINWAVE-MATRIX-SOLUTIONS-T1/README.md

 Copy
 Edit
 python atm.py
-Follow the on-screen prompts to perform ATM operations.
+Follow the on-screen instructions to interact with the ATM interface.

-Code Structure
+🧠 Code Structure
-ATM Class
+🔹 ATM Class
-Handles all core functionalities, including:
+Manages:

-User authentication
+Authentication (username & PIN)

-Balance checking
+Balance operations (check, deposit, withdraw)

-Deposits and withdrawals
+Transaction tracking

-Printing transaction receipts
+Responsible for handling user data and actions.

-Main Function or Tkinter GUI
+🔹 main() Function or Tkinter Mainloop
-Responsible for:
+Handles:

-User interface
+GUI display

-Input fields and buttons
+Button interactions

-Screen navigation
+Screens for login, deposit, withdrawal, and more

-Default Users
+👥 Default Users
 Three users are predefined in the system for demonstration:

 Username: alice, PIN: 1234, Balance: 5000